Self-service purchase FAQ

 The information in this article only applies to Microsoft Power Platform (Power BI, Power Apps and Power Automate) subscriptions.

-Self-service purchases are now available for Power BI in the United States.
+Self-service purchases are now available for Power Platform in multiple countries.

 What changes did Microsoft announce around self-service purchases for the Power Platform products?

 On November 19, we provided IT admins a way to turn off self-service purchasing on a per product basis via PowerShell.
 To learn how to use it, see Use AllowSelfServicePurchase for the MSCommerce PowerShell module.

 To provide more time to prepare for this change, we're updating the launch for self-service purchase capabilities for Power Platform products to start with Power BI on January 14 for all commercial cloud customers.

 Beginning January 14, 2020, self-service purchase, subscription, and license management capabilities for Power Platform products (Power BI, Power Apps, and Power Automate) will be available for commercial cloud customers in the United States.
 Self-service purchase gives users a chance to try out new technologies and lets them develop solutions that will ultimately benefit their larger organizations.
 This capability will not be available to tenants in the US that are government, nonprofit, or education, at this time.
 Central procurement and IT teams will have visibility to all users buying and deploying self-service purchase solutions through the Microsoft 365 admin center, and will be able to turn off self-service purchasing on a per product basis via PowerShell.